Castles N' Coasters

 Castles N' Coasters is an amusement park and family amusement center located in Phoenix, Arizona.
 The approximately 14 acre park features four outdoor 18-hole miniature golf courses, several rides, and an indoor video game arcade.
 The park was built in 1976, and is designed in a Middle-Eastern motif though other eras are featured such as the Wild West-themed miniature golf course and log flume ride.

 Other attractions includes a go-kart track, bumper cars, bumper boats, 2 roller coasters called Patriot and Desert Storm, some thrill rides including Magic Carpet, Sea Dragon, Free Fall and Sky Diver drop rides, and a log flume called Splashdown.

 History

-In 1976, the entertainment park originally opened under the name "Golf n' Stuff".
-It later turned into "Castles N' Coasters" in 1992 after adding its Ride Park.
-Also expanding to 10 acres which brought two roller coasters, Desert Storm and Patriot, as well as a multilevel arcade.
+In 1976, the entertainment park originally opened under the name "Golf N' Stuff".
+It later turned into "Castles N' Coasters" in December 1991 after adding its Ride Park.
+Also expanding to 14 acres which brought two roller coasters, Desert Storm and Patriot, as well as a multilevel arcade.

+The bumper boats were originally batting cages.